 The Pleistocene climate consisted of a series of glacial ages separated by interglacials similar to the one we presently inhabit.
 Traditionally, it was thought that the Pleistocene was characterized by the initiation of glaciation in the northern hemisphere, and four glacial ages were recognized, named after the states where they were recognized.
 The oldest, the Nebraskan, was followed by the Kansan, the Illinoian, and the Wisconsin (or Wisconsinan).
 In more recent times, it's been recognized that many more than four glacial advances and retreats have occurred within the Pleistocene, with about 20 within the traditional 1.8 my.
 Events assigned to a particular glacial age when it was thought that there were only four in actuality may not have been contemporaneous and actually separated by appreciable spans of time.
 Only events of the most recent age, the Wisconsin, seems to generally be firmly based, thanks to radiocarbon dating techniques and the recency of the deposits; the Illinoian generally is still recognized by Quaternary workers, but Nebraskan and Kansan glacial ages have been abandoned, with glacial cycles preceding the Illinoian merely assigned to pre-Illinoian.

-Information from deep-sea cores of sediments indicate the Wisconsin age was separated from an earlier major ice advance by a warm interglacial (the Sangamon), centered roughly at about 122 thousand years ago (Marine Isotope Stage [MIS] 5e).
+Information from deep-sea cores of sediments indicate the Wisconsin age was separated from an earlier major ice advance by a warm interglacial, the Sangamon (or Sangamonian), centered roughly at about 122 thousand years ago (Marine Isotope Stage [MIS] 5e).
 The earlier glacial is the Illinoian glaciation.
-Earlier substages of MIS 5 sometimes are considered as part of the Sangamon Interglacial, but MIS 5a to 5d may be considered as part of the Wisconsin (the Eowisconsin or Early Wisconsin) with 5b and 5d being stadials (relatively cold intervals) and 5a and 5c interstadials (relatively warm intervals).
+Earlier substages of MIS 5 (5a, 5b, 5c, and 5d) often are considered as part of the Sangamon Interglacial (and this definition is followed here), but MIS 5a to 5d by some are considered as part of the Wisconsin (the Eowisconsin or Early Wisconsin) with 5b and 5d being stadials (relatively cold intervals) and 5a and 5c interstadials (relatively warm intervals).
 Following MIS 5, an early stadial (MIS 4) lasted roughly from 75 kya to 60 kya.
-This, rather than the MIS 5a-d span, sometimes is considered as the Early Wisconsin glacial.
+This, rather than the MIS 5a-d span, sometimes is considered as the Early Wisconsin glacial, and is followed here.
 MIS 3 (Mid Wisconsin) is interstadial, though markedly cooler than MIS 5 and with significant climatic variability within the roughly 35-ky year span.
 The Mid Wisconsin ends at about 25 kya as the climatic deteriorates into the severe pleniglacial (full glacial, MIS 2).
 The most severe glacial climatic conditions of the Wisconsin centered around 20 kya.
 Starting at about 15 kya, the climate rapidly ameliorated (though with setbacks) and, depending on the author, the Pleistocene climate gave way to that of the Holocene around 14-10 kya.

 A major setback in the return from glacial to interglacial conditions occurred around 10.9 kya BP (12.9 cal kya) with the onset of an interval known as the Younger Dryas; return to warmer conditions occurred about 1300 years later.

 The Early Holocene of the Southwest still was cooler and moister than today, with these conditions replaced by more modern conditions around 8 kya.
-Fully modern vegetational conditions in our region, however, may not have been established until about 4-5 kya.
+Fully modern vegetational conditions in southern New Mexico, however, may not have been established until about 4-5 kya.

 During glacial conditions, much of northern portion of the continent was covered by ice sheets.
 At farthest advance, ice reached well into the northern parts of the United States.
 Glaciers occurred at high elevations in the northern part of our Southwestern region, with a small glacier occurring as far south as Sierra Blanca in southern New Mexico.
 Cooler temperatures and more effective precipitation strongly affected the biotic environment in the Southwest.
 Plants now limited to farther north or to higher elevations were able to move southward or descend, in many cases connecting patches of montane forest vegetation currently isolated by intervening lowland vegetation.
 Other moisture-loving plants found expanded habitat.
 Animals, so often reliant on vegetation as well as on direct climatic conditions, shifted their geographic ranges accordingly.